This post may contain affiliate links. Please read my disclosure and privacy policy.

 healthy birthday cake ingredients in glass bowls.

-How to Make the Best Healthy Cake
+How to Make a Healthy Cake

-1. Blend.
 Add the eggs, dates, and water to a blender or food processor and blend until smooth.
 (If using a food processor, you may want to just start with the dates and 1/4 cup of water first, then add in the eggs once the dates have broken down a bit more, to cut down on splashing.)

-Alternatively, you can pour the blended date mixture into a large bowl, and then stir in the almond butter, vanilla, baking soda, and salt.
+Alternatively, you can pour the blended date mixture into a large bowl and then stir in the almond butter, vanilla, baking soda, and salt.
 This is a good idea if you think your blender can’t handle blending a very thick batter.

 cake batter blended together in a blender pitcher.

-2. Bake.
 Preheat the oven to 350ºF and use cooking spray or coconut oil to lightly grease two 8-inch pans or three 6-inch pans, depending on how many layers you’d like to make.

 You can add a piece of parchment paper to the bottom of each pan, if you’d like to guarantee they will remove easily later.
 (The oil will hold the parchment paper in place.)